cbush06/book-notes/prag_prog/chapter1.md

 > **What are some resources for building our knowledge portfolios?**<br/>
 > What you're doing now!
 Read forums and tech news (e.g. slashdot, hacker news).
 Join IEEE and read their Computer, IEEE Spectrum, or Software magazines.

-1. As the value of your knowledge declines, so does your value to your company or client. — Hunt, pg.
+1. As the value of your knowledge declines, so does your value to your company or client. — pg.
 12
 2. **TIP 8: INVEST REGULARLY IN YOUR KNOWLEDGE PORTFOLIO**
     1. _Invest regularly_: read — always; stay informed of new trends, technologies, techniques, tools
     2. _Diversify_: try out different languages and frameworks; test new tools; study other areas of application development (we mainly deal with reporting/logistics apps, try out a big data project, build a game, etc.)